decentralizedsecurity/bls-hsm/README.md

 You can find more information about building and running the other tools in their respective folders

-## Testing and debugging tools:bug:
+## Testing and debugging tools :bug:

 ### Send commands